 Participants can continue their treatment with Riluzole for the entire duration of the study.

 The study aims to enrol 300 patients across European countries.
 Several TRICALS Centres will be participating in this trial.
-Currently, the study is active in the Netherlands, Belgium, Poland, Italy, Germany, Spain and Ireland.
+Currently, the study is active in the United Kingdom, Ireland, the Netherlands, Belgium, Poland, Italy, Germany, Spain, France and Sweden.